shenyi0220/CP-Cluster/README.md

 Make sure that the MMCV with CP-Cluster has been successfully installed.

-Download code from https://github.com/shenyi0220/mmdetection (Cut down by 9/26/2021 from main branch with some config file modifications to call Soft-NMS/CP-Cluster)
+Download code from https://github.com/shenyi0220/mmdetection (Cut down by 9/26/2021 from main branch with some config file modifications to call Soft-NMS/CP-Cluster), and install all the dependancies accordingly.

 Download models from model zoo